 Now, more than 50 inbounds leads come in each month, compared to an average of six leads before the new marketing program started.
 We saw sales-ready leads jump up 23%, too.
 But the real proof is in sales.
-Within the year, Lexington Square experienced $1.25 million in new revenue via search traffic.
+Since engaging with us, Lexington Square experienced $10 million in new revenue via search traffic.

 Not only did all the important numbers improve, but Sherry acquired insight she desired before.
 “I gained the transparency into our online marketing efforts that I needed to see where our dollars are best spent.
 By focusing our efforts, we have attracted more traffic to the website, ultimately resulting in leads and sales that we could tie back to specific marketing actions.”

 And now it is time for the next step.
-Now that we have built up Lexington Square’s marketing performance, Lexington Square has a strong budget in place.
-Now, they can turn to rebranding.
+Now that Lexington Square’s online marketing performance has improved, a stronger budget is in place and they financially support a rebranding effort.
 And, yes, that means it is time to redesign the web site.

 Matt is an observer.
 His keen attention to detail and knack for noticing the little differences set him apart.
 Coupled with his ability to think laterally, this skill creates an opportunity for him to think of innovative and unique ideas designed to help clients meet their goals.
 At Knowmad, Matt focuses on SEO and PPC services.